MicrosoftLearning/AZ400-DesigningandImplementingMicrosoftDevOpsSolutions/Instructions/Labs/AZ400_M07_Implement_Security_and_Compliance_in_an_Azure_DevOps_pipeline.md

 ---
 lab:
-    title: 'Lab 15: Implement Security and Compliance in an Azure DevOps pipeline'
+    title: 'Lab 15: Implement Security and Compliance in an Azure Pipeline'
     module: 'Module 07: Implement security and validate code bases for compliance'
 ---

-# Lab 15: Implement Security and Compliance in an Azure DevOps pipeline
+# Lab 15: Implement Security and Compliance in an Azure Pipeline

 # Student lab manual